shrutigupta02/Jeremy-IT-Labs/IPv6.md

 #### Steps:
 1. divide mac address into two halves

-2. insert FF in the end and beginning of the halves
+2. insert FF in the end and FE  in the beginning of the halves

 3. invert the 7th bit